 - why so many African Americans see connections between Zimmerman’s acquittal and the 1955 murder of Emmett Till – and why the criticism that African Americans don’t care about black-on-black murder is wrong

 Meanwhile, blogger Andrea Ayers-Deets says the case makes her aware of her “white invisibility cloak.”
 And The Root has African American views from multiple perspectives, including Ta-Nehesi Coates’ defense of the jury verdict.
 Susan Brooks Thiselthwaite offers a Christian theological perspective: “For Trayvon Martin, Is There No Justice?”
 Similarly, Michael Lerner offers a Jewish perspective in his essay, “Trayvon Martin and Tisha B’av: A Jewish Response.”
 Charles’ Pierce’s sharp irreverent series of posts for Esquire is called the Daily Trayvon.
-The Huffingtion Post has a dedicated Trayvon Martin section.
+The Huffingtion Post has a dedicated Trayvon Martin section. # Link in context

 For legal scholars, the killing of Trayvon Martin is part of a larger set of cases related to “Stand Your Ground” laws that expand the traditional definition of self-defense and justifiable homicide.
-Below are links to several cases that have been cited in this context:
+Below are links to several cases that have been cited in this context: # Link in context

 - Jordan Davis – the 17-year-old was fatally shot while sitting in a car at a gas station by 45-year-old Michael Dunn, who complained about the loud music emanating from the car’s speakers.
 Dunn reportedly plans to invoke the Stand Your Ground defense when his trial begins in September.